The Tsolyáni Language

 The Tsolyáni Language, Part I and The Tsolyáni Language, Part II are a pair of 1977 fantasy tabletop role-playing game supplements.

 Contents

-The Tsolyáni Language, Volume One is devoted to the basics of the Tsolyani language and includes discussion of pronunciation and grammar, while Volume Two is an English/Tsolyani to Tsolyani/English vocabulary.
+The Tsolyáni Language, Volume One is a supplement that explores the basic points of the Tsolyáni language and presents discussion of how its pronunciation and grammar function, while Volume Two is a vocabulary of English to Tsolyani words.

 History

 Originally self published in 1978 through Richfield Printing.
-A second printing was published in 1981 by Dave Arneson’s Adventure Games, and included an cassette tape to demonstrate pronunciation.
+A second printing was published in 1981 by Dave Arneson’s Adventure Games, and included a cassette tape to demonstrate pronunciation.
 Tita’s House of Games reprinted the books in 1999 along with a compact disc version of the cassette.
 Finally in 2005 an online pdf edition was released without the audio.

 Reception

 Frederick Paul Kiesche III reviewed The Tsolyáni Language, Volumes I & II in Space Gamer No. 71.
 Kiesche commented that "These volumes are highly technical and not for casual reading.
 Given Professor Barker's linguistic background, they are technically correct (and a little dry).
 They are not meant for every gamer or referee, but if you want to add an exceptional amount of realism to a game of EPT/S&G, this will prove to be an invaluable guide."